xommaterials/jhac/README.md

 There is no option to write the output to a file, but you can easily pipe it into a file with `>` and `&>`.

+### Downloads

+You can also find ready to use downloads at [releases](https://github.com/klaushauschild1984/jhac/releases).

 ## Interactive user interface

 _TODO_